PacificBiosciences/svpack/README.md

 Tools for filtering, comparing, and annotating structural variant (SV) calls in VCF format.

 ## Getting support
 Bugs and feature requests are welcome.
 Please use GitHub Issues to submit.
 Pull requests are also appreciated.
-We are not able to provide scientific support for interpreting variants or cases.
+We are not able to provide scientific support for interpreting individual variants or cases.

 ## Filter an SV callset